klogt-as/intercept/README.md

 The axios adapter uses conditional type imports to avoid a hard dependency.

-### ESM/CJS issues

-This package targets **ES Modules**.
-If your runner enforces CJS:

-1. Enable ESM support in your test runner
-2. Or transpile the package in your build config

 ### Tests are flaky or handlers leak between tests

 Always call `intercept.reset()` in `afterEach`: